 Hydrogeologist Jobs in USA with Visa Sponsorship

-Hydrogeologists qualify for H-1B, O-1, and EB-2 visa sponsorship based on specialized geological knowledge and environmental expertise.
+Hydrogeologists qualify for H-1B visa, O-1, and EB-2 visa sponsorship based on specialized geological knowledge and environmental expertise.
 Most positions require a master's degree in hydrogeology, geology, or environmental science.
 Federal agencies, environmental consulting firms, and mining companies frequently sponsor international talent for groundwater assessment and contamination remediation roles.
 For detailed occupation requirements, see the O*NET profile.

 See All Hydrogeologist Jobs